Tutorial Examples LLM Structured Extraction Incremental Processing Tutorial ~6 min read · updated

-Build a Self-Updating *Wiki* for Your Codebases with LLM
+Build a Self-Updating Wiki for Your Codebases with an LLM

-Your code is the source of truth — so why is your documentation always out of date?
-In this tutorial, we’ll build a pipeline that automatically generates a wiki page for each project in your codebase, and keeps it fresh with incremental processing.
+Documentation tends to drift out of sync with the code it describes.
+In this tutorial, we build a pipeline that generates a wiki page for each project in your codebase and keeps it current with incremental processing.

 The full source code is available at CocoIndex Examples - multi_codebase_summarization.